How Singapore is realizing the true power of IoT

 On a recent trip to Singapore, I had the pleasure of meeting with Microsoft partners, and business leaders in both the public and private sectors.
 I am impressed by the country’s drive towards becoming the world’s first Smart Nation – a bold vision that is being realized by bringing together government, academics, big businesses, and startups, to solve some of the world’s toughest societal challenges through technologies such as the cloud, IoT, and analytics.

 My visit inspired me to think of the numerous ways technology can have a positive impact on society.
 One example is traffic management.
 Vehicles on the road are today built with an increasing number of sensors and road traffic cameras and traffic lights are picking up more data than ever.
-Having a central hub where these data can be analysed and actionable insights provided at real time could be the key to improving traffic flows in densely populated areas.
+Having a central hub where these data can be analyzed and actionable insights provided at real time could be the key to improving traffic flows in densely populated areas.

 This is exactly what the Land Transport Authority of Singapore (LTA) has done.
 Since 2011, LTA has hosted a rich repository of land transport data on our Azure platform to provide real-time insights to help the public make transportation decisions.
 LTA has also made these data available in a “Data Mall” to allow the public, especially application developers, to build unique mobile apps while drawing data from LTA.
 I was also glad to learn that this is an area where our local team has supported through such initiatives as a 4-day hackathon to inspire innovation among youths in Singapore by building applications that will provide new solutions to urban challenges.